On Hiatus 2017

 Tickets $30 or $23 with valid student ID

 Thank you for your interest in the Laneway House Tour.
-VHF will not be presenting fall house tours in 2017, for our full statement, click here.
-House tours will return in 2018, check back late 2017, early 2018 for more information.
+Please check back in mid 2018 for more information.

 Are you interested in taking a VHF house tour but not sure what to expect?
 Read our First Timer’s Guide to House Tours here.